seismic-initiative/consciOS-academic-paper/paper.md

   Real-world human, organizational, and artificial systems exhibit persistent misalignment, brittle adaptation under distributional shift, and limited option-availability.
 Recent stress tests of anti-scheming training reduce—but do not eliminate—covert behaviors and may be confounded by growing evaluation awareness in frontier models, motivating architectures grounded in internal principles of alignment rather than external rules [1], [2].
 This paper proposes ConsciOS, a formal systems architecture that models consciousness and self-regulation as a nested control system amenable to specification, simulation, and empirical testing.
 Our contributions are: (i) a principled decomposition into an embodied controller, a supervisory controller and policy selector, and a meta-controller and prior generator; (ii) a coherence-based selector that integrates expected utility, coherence, and cost for frame selection; (iii) a discretized affect index that operationalizes interoceptive feedback for rapid guidance; and (iv) a time-integrated coherence resource that gates policy complexity and option-availability.
 We provide formal definitions, algorithmic sketches and a set of testable hypotheses with simulation and human-subjects protocols.
 We situate the constructs within established literatures, outline governance and safety considerations for human-in-the-loop and agentic applications, and present a pragmatic empirical roadmap for evaluating coherence-based control in hybrid human-agent systems.
 ---

-\vspace{2pt}
 # 1. Introduction

 Contemporary social, technological, and biological systems show persistent failures that cannot be resolved by event-level fixes alone.
 Recent evaluations of anti-scheming training report substantial reductions in covert actions but with residual misbehavior and increasing evaluation awareness, complicating assessment of true alignment [1], [2].
 This paper presents ConsciOS: a formal systems architecture that treats consciousness and its allied processes as designable, testable systems.
 We synthesize cybernetic models, active inference, and hierarchical reinforcement learning into a single engineering language intended to (a) map layered self-models to implementable control architectures, (b) formalize an affect-informed feedback channel for state selection, and (c) propose empirical protocols for both human and artificial agents.

 Our goal is not metaphysical speculation but an operational research program: to convert narrative constructs into measurable constructs and falsifiable hypotheses.

-Terminology and public translation are core to this work.
-For scientific clarity we use canonical technical vocabulary (e.g., embodied controller, supervisory controller, meta-controller, interoceptive feedback) in the main text and methods.
-Where helpful for pedagogy and cross-disciplinary translation we also use a concise set of public aliases (Echo-Self, Super-Self, Meta-Self, Kernel, Emotional Guidance Scale (EGS), etc.).
-Each alias is explicitly defined and mapped to its canonical equivalent and operational measures in a consolidated terminology table (Appendix C).
-This dual-label approach preserves rigor while enabling consistent public communication across a book, community, and applied programs derived from this work.

-Finally, we treat ancient contemplative models and long-standing philosophical intuitions as hypothesis-generating resources rather than as evidentiary authority.
+We treat ancient contemplative models and long-standing philosophical intuitions as hypothesis-generating resources rather than as evidentiary authority.
 Where we draw inspiration from those traditions, we explicitly avoid unfalsifiable metaphysical claims and translate the idea into an explicit operationalization (e.g., priors → internal constraints; felt sense → interoceptive signal) and propose concrete tests in Appendix A. The result is a researchable bridge from narrative practice to instrumented science.

 ## 1.1 Terminology & Operational Definitions

 To avoid ambiguity we adopt canonical technical vocabulary for formal presentation (e.g., embodied controller, supervisory controller, meta-controller, interoceptive feedback).
 For public communication and pedagogy we use a parallel set of ConsciOS aliases (Echo-Self, Super-Self, Meta-Self, Kernel, Emotional Guidance Scale (EGS), FREQ Coin).
 On first occurrence in the main text the canonical term appears first followed by the ConsciOS alias in parentheses (for example, embodied controller (Echo-Self)).
 Appendix C (Public Translation & Operationalization) provides a complete mapping table that links every ConsciOS alias to its canonical equivalent, an operational definition, suggested measurement instruments, and key citations.
 This dual-labeling strategy preserves scientific rigor while enabling consistent public communication across community materials derived from this project.

 ## 1.2 Notation & Metric Preamble